micbalz/FastVarSar/README.md

-# Gradient Boosting for Spatial Regression Models with Autoregressive Disturbances
+# Fast and Scalable Variable Selection for Spatial Autoregressive Models

 This repository provides access to fast and scalable variable selection techniques for spatial autoregressive models.
 It includes: